Frequently Asked Questions

 Yes.
 To be considered for our undergraduate programs you need to have a National Senior Certificate (or be in Grade 12 in the year of application).

-TSIBA does not offer distance learning programmes or part-time courses to individual students.
-Part-time learning is available to group registrations of funded students.
+TSIBA does not offer distance learning programmes.
+Part-time learning is available.

 Yes, there is an R100.00 non-refundable application